FazilaRubab/Ai4water_win/README.md

 # Ai4water-
-For running this framework, at this stage you need to install pycharm and other requirements given in requirements.txt file You can simple install django on pycharm terminal by using "pip install django" Then you can run framework by command "python manage.py runserver --noreload --nothreading", it will run the framework on your local server.
+For running this framework, at this stage you need to install pycharm and other requirements given in requirements_all.txt file
+You can simple install django on pycharm terminal by using "pip install django" Then you can run framework by command "python manage.py runserver --noreload --nothreading", it will run the framework on your local server.
 Working of framework: